-This document provides guidelines and information to IECEx assessors doing assessments of bodies seeking to obtain or continue acceptance as an ExCB or ExTLin the IECEx Certified Equipment Scheme, ExCB in the IECEx Certified Service Facilities Scheme, ExCB in the IECEx Certified Conformity Mark Licensing Scheme or ExCB in the IECEx Scheme for Certification of Personnel.
+This document provides guidelines and information to IECEx assessors doing assessments of bodies seeking to obtain or continue acceptance as an ExCB, ExTL or ATF in the IECEx Certified Equipment Scheme, ExCB in the IECEx Certified Service Facilities Scheme, ExCB in the IECEx Certified Conformity Mark Licensing Scheme or ExCB in the IECEx Scheme for Certification of Personnel.

 The information here summarizes or supplements the requirements in IECEx OD 003-2.
 It is intended to assist assessors and help achieve consistency in the assessment process.

-NOTE Any suggestions for updates should be directed to the IECEx Secretariat.

 2 References

 IECEx 02, IECEx Scheme Rules of Procedure

-IECEx OD 003-2, IECEx Assessment, surveillance assessment and re-assessment of ExCBs and ExTLs operating in the IECEx 02, IECEx Certified Equipment Scheme
+IECEx OD 003-2, IECEx Assessment, surveillance assessment and re-assessment of ExCBs, ExTLs and ATFs operating in the IECEx 02, IECEx Certified Equipment Scheme

-ISO/IEC 80079-34, Quality system requirements for manufacturers
+ISO/IEC 80079-34, Explosive atmospheres - Part 34: Application of quality management systems for Ex Product manufacture

 IECEx OD 009, Issuing of certificates, ExTRs and QARs

 IECEx Document OD 025, Management of assessment and surveillance programmes for manufacturers

-IECEx OD 2033, IECEx Proficiency Testing Programme
+IECEx OD 202, IECEx Proficiency Testing Scheme

 F-003, IECEx Assessment Report Form